data1030/data1030.github.io/content/calendar.md

 title = "Calendar"
 +++

-Embed a public calendar here.
-It can contain office hours, lab times, deadlines, and other types of events.
+Embed a public google calendar here.
+It should contain TA hours, lab times, assignment deadlines, and other important dates.